jooeun/100-days-of-code/log.md

 ### Day 26 (C15): October 11, 2018

 **Today's Progress**: Beaten down by mocking Axios after banging my head against the wall.
 Hopefully StackOverflow comes through >.<

+### Days 27-29 (C16-C18): October 12 - 14, 2018

+**Progress**: Overcame mocking Axios thanks to Stackoverflow.
+In the middle of investigating some other weirdness (that doesn't break tests, but I would like to know regardless).

+**Thoughts**: Man, am I glad I didn't take the easy way out.